juju/docs/src/en/models-config.md

 juju model-defaults ftp-proxy=10.0.0.1:8000
 ```

-While to see both the default values and what they've been changed to, you
+To see both the default values and what they've been changed to, you
 would use:

 ```bash